1. Always serve your non-payment of rent notices. Regardless of what your tenant says.

 26. Pest problems are the landlord’s responsibility unless you can prove the tenants caused the problem.

-27. Make tenants put maintenance request in writing to avoid constant calls.
+27. Make tenants put a maintenance request in writing to avoid constant calls.

 28. Don’t forget to winterize your properties every year.
 If a tenant forgets your insurance will not care.